-- a) Have a substantial adverse effect on a scenic vista? - b) Substantially damage scenic resources, including, but not limited to, trees, rock outcroppings, and historic buildings within a state scenic highway? - c) In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+- c) In nonurbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? - d) Create a new source of substantial light or glare which would adversely affect day or nighttime views in the area? - II.
 AGRICULTURE AND FORESTRY RESOURCES.
 In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
 In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the California Department of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board.
 Would the project: - a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the California Resources Agency, to nonagricultural use? - b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? - c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in Public Resources Code Section 12220(g)), timberland (as defined by Public Resources Code Section 4526), or timberland zoned Timberland Production (as defined by Government Code Section 51104(g))? - d) Result in the loss of forest land or conversion of forest land to non-forest use? - e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use? - III.
 AIR QUALITY.
 Where available, the significance criteria established by the applicable air quality management district or air pollution control district may be relied upon to make the following determinations.
-Would the project: - a) Conflict with or obstruct implementation of the applicable air quality plan? - b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? - c) Expose sensitive receptors to substantial pollutant concentrations? - Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
+Would the project: - Conflict with or obstruct implementation of the applicable air quality plan? - b) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard? - c) Expose sensitive receptors to substantial pollutant concentrations? - d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?

 Less Than

 Significant

-Potentially With Less Than
+Potentially With

-Significant Mitigation Significant No
+Significant Mitigation

-Issues Impact Incorporated Impact Impact
+Impact Incorporated